htheriault/photocopy/README.md

 Just fill in the appropriate file paths for your environment, and add the image extension of your files.

-`Provided Input` is the Ask for Inpur variable
+`Provided Input` is the Ask for Input variable